MEmmanuel/mixpanel-streams-wp/readme.txt

 Installation is extremely simple.
 A Mixpanel account is required for this plugiin; if you don't one yet, you can register at http://mixpanel.com/streams.

-1. First, install the plugin via the Wordpress Plugin Directory
+1. Install the plugin via the Wordpress Plugin Directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Copy your project token from your Project dashboard at [http://mixpanel.com/projects](http://mixpanel.com/projects)
 1. Click 'Mixpanel Streams' in the 'Settings' menu, and paste in the token you got in the previous step